londailey6937/QuillPilot-Web/docs/COMPONENT_REFERENCE.md

 ## Overview

-This document provides a comprehensive overview of the React component architecture in the Chapter Analysis Tool, including component hierarchy, responsibilities, props interfaces, and state management patterns.
+This document provides a comprehensive overview of the React component architecture in Quill Pilot, including component hierarchy, responsibilities, props interfaces, and state management patterns.

 ## Architecture Overview